Here is an interesting project that is looking for funding. The Kickstarter program officially ends today but you can still donate after the close.

 I hope the community park users enjoy our donation.
 It’s a picnic table we built out of some framing lumber we had, just sitting around asking to be made into something.
 The table top is a solid (joined) piece of wood.
 So are the bench seats.
 Gave me a chance to try out my new joining jig – a Dowelmax.
 This is one sweet piece of machined aluminum!
 Reminds me of Read more

 I’m not just interested in how landscape design can improve our home lives.
-Our cities can do a lot to improve our public landscapes to enhance our quality of life.
-The following are two examples, near and far, about how greatly our lives can be improved by simply making our urban environment more friendly to people sans automobiles.
+Our cities can do a lot to improve public landscapes to enhance quality of life for everyone.
+The following are two examples, near and far, about how our lives can be improved by simply making our urban environment more friendly to people instead of automobiles.
 Read more

 Nice article in the Seattle Times (original source: Daily Press) about the healthy effects of chemical free gardening.
 In case you missed it, link here: